opethe1st/github.io/_posts/2019-09-07-json-parser-in-go.md

 s = `["abc","def","gef"]`
-and the also for nested arrays like s = `["abc",["def",[]]]`
+and the also for nested arrays like s = `["abc",["def",[]]]` note that it doesn't support whitespace. so this s = `["abc", "def"]` doesn't work.
+Yay!

 ### Object Parsing
 Parsing objects is very similar to parsing arrays.
 The code looks like this

 ```go
 func isObject(s string, current int) {
     return s[current] == '{'